tigersoldier/company-lsp/README.md

 It provides features that are not available by using `company-capf` + `lsp-mode`:

  * Support trigger characters.
 For example typing `.` will trigger completion for TypeScript.
-There is a pull request to support it for `lsp-mode`: emacs-lsp/lsp-mode#123
  * Use completion item's `label` as completion labels and replace it with its `insertText` if available.
  * Fetch completion candidates asynchronously (Thanks @sebastiencs).
+ * Apply text edits specified by completion candidates after completion.

 ## Usage